Road (Highways Safety) related deaths

 Staffordshire County Council

-Concerns summary A rural, unlit road with a 60 mph limit narrows at a blind bend and bridge, causing frequent collisions.
+Concerns summary (AI summary) A rural, unlit road with a 60 mph limit narrows at a blind bend and bridge, causing frequent collisions.
 The national speed limit is too high, posing a risk of future deaths.

 Geoffrey Toase and Michael Midgley